dclong/blog/misc/content/2013-04-03-sampling-methods.markdown

-UUID: 03a0e2cd-fce2-48ec-9fdd-4addcaad0021
+Author: Ben Chuanlong Du
 Status: published
+Date: 2020-05-22 12:23:20
 Title: Sampling Methods
-Date: 2013-04-03 00:00:00
-Tags: statistics, sampling, survey
+Slug: sampling-methods
 Category: AI
-Slug: sampling-methods
-Author: Ben Chuanlong Du
+Tags: statistics, sampling, survey, AI

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**